Plane veers off runway in China and catches fire; 36 injured

 The Chinese flight tracking platform VariFlight said the plane is 9 1/2 years old.

-One of the three runways was closed after the accident, according to the CAAC.
-The airport said service was resumed about two hours later and that an investigation was underway.
+The airport said about two hours after the accident that flights had resumed and that an investigation was underway.
+One of the three runways remained closed, the CAAC said.

 The incident follows the crash of a China Eastern Boeing 737-800 in southeastern China on March 21 in which all 132 people on board were killed.
 That accident, in which the plane went into a sudden nosedive and slammed into the ground in a mountainous area, remains under investigation.